Gensō Rōgoku no Kaleidoscope

 Gensō Rōgoku no Kaleidoscope (幻想牢獄のカレイドスコープ, Gensō Rōgoku no Kareidosukōpu), officially abbreviated as Gerokasu (ゲロカス), is a Japanese horror visual novel developed by 07th Expansion and published by Entergram.
 The release date of this game on the PlayStation 4, Nintendo Switch, and PlayStation Vita platforms was on December 17, 2020.
 The game was originally planned to release on November 28, 2019.
 The story revolves around four highschoolers—Fūka Gojō, Karin Tamaru, Mina Yuasa, and Doremi Hanabusa—who are kidnapped and forced to take part in a death game.
 Ryukishi07 wrote the story, while character designs were drawn by Itaru Hinoue.

+A sequel was released on March 14, 2025 for PlayStation 4 and Nintendo Switch.

 Plot

 Four friends who attend high school together as second-year students are kidnapped.
 Steel collars are placed around their necks, with chains attached to a torture chair in each corner of the room.
 A large cage dangles from the ceiling, in which a silent young boy dressed in all white is trapped.
 As the girls try to escape, a voice tells them that they are being put through a test with only two possible outcomes: either everyone will die, or one girl will die and the other three will survive.
 In addition, everyone will die if they exceed a five-minute time limit.
 The boy in the cage gives out four Cards of Fate to the girls, which will decide how the story unravels.
 There are two Judgement cards, a Pierrot card, and a Prisoner card.
 During the death game, an incident buried in the girls' past emerges.